 United Caring Services’ Men’s Emergency Night Shelter provides a safe and secure overnight haven for homeless men from 7:00 p.m. until 7:00 a.m.

-Guests are allowed to stay up to 180 days (6 months).
-Positive, documented progress toward stability and permanent housing will allow exceptions for longer stays.
+Guests are allowed to stay up to 90 days (3 months); however, positive, documented progress toward stability and permanent housing will allow exceptions for longer stays and increase success.
 We provide some Case Management support for the men in the Night Shelter, in addition to the support they receive elsewhere, so they have the possibilities and encouragement they need to get employed, housed, and back on their feet.

 - Clean, safe, stable, and security-monitored facility.

 - Access to personal mail, housing planning, referrals, and case management